And I am not sure how I feel about it.

 Part of me is also thrilled to see people enjoying this beautiful nature trail that doesn’t get enough attention.

 It is heartwarming to see parents walking with their babies, people running with their dogs, and teenagers there in the middle of the day (them, I have seen, but usually at night doing teenage things in cars).

 But then a small selfish part of me wishes it was just me, the fresh air, and my angry 90’s grunge music.

 So much has changed

-An acute awareness to my incredibly sweet pre-teen’s incessant chatter (likey being made worse by his concern over this whole thing.)
+An acute awareness of my incredibly sweet pre-teen’s incessant chatter (likely made worse by his concern over this whole thing.)

 What’s a girl to do

 Fear is no stranger to me, and the behaviors that trigger it haven’t changed.

 - Practice gratitude (By reducing the stress hormones and managing the autonomic nervous system functions, gratitude significantly reduces symptoms of depression and anxiety.)